10 Unmissable Festivals In Iran That Tell A Story

 Photo: Шухрат Саъдиев / Wikimedia Commons / Image For Representation Only

 Mehregan is a beautiful cultural festival in Iran, rooted in ancient traditions.
 Celebrated in the seventh month of the Zoroastrian calendar, it usually falls around the autumn equinox.
 The festival dates back to the Achaemenid Empire and is marked by joyful feasts featuring saffron dishes, honey, and wine, symbolising light and prosperity.
 Homes and tables are decorated with mirrors, coins, autumn leaves, and flowers, mostly in shades of purple and pink.
-Music, dance, and a warm community spirit complete the celebrations.
+Much like the vibrant atmosphere seen during modern music festivals in Iran, Mehregan celebrations are enriched with music, dance, and a warm community spirit that bring people together.

 Location: Yazd, Kerman, Zoroastrian centres